RigoHoward/groove-coaster-printable-shell/README.md

 </ul>
 </p>

-<h3 align="left">You think i do cool stuff?, what about a nice cup of coffee for me?!:</h3>
+<h3 align="left">Do you think i do cool stuff?, what about a nice cup of coffee for me?!:</h3>
 <p><a href="https://www.buymeacoffee.com/rigohoward"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="rigohoward" /></a></p><br><br>